-Problem Statement: A home appliance control system (HACS) is a system which provides various services to remotely operate on home appliances, such as microwave oven, TV, and garage door etc through remote devices such as mobile phone, desktop and palm-top.A home appliance control system (HACS) is a system which is controlled by a remote system such as a mobile phone or a palm-top, and at the same time controls, monitors and coordinates home appliances such as air conditioner, microwave oven, garage doors, TV set, VCR, audio controller, Indoor/outdoor lights, water sprinkler, home security system, bath tub controller, etc. In order to activate home appliances and to allow for different ways of cooking, the LIACS needs mechanisms for communication between the different devices in the system, and for coordination among the various processes running on such devices.
+Problem Statement: A home appliance control system (HACS) is a system which provides various services to remotely operate on home appliances, such as microwave oven, TV, and garage door etc through remote devices such as mobile phone, desktop and palm-top.
+A home appliance control system (HACS) is a system which is controlled by a remote system such as a mobile phone or a palm-top, and at the same time controls, monitors and coordinates home appliances such as air conditioner, microwave oven, garage doors, TV set, VCR, audio controller, indoor/outdoor lights, water sprinkler, home security system, bath tub controller, etc. In order to activate home appliances and to allow for different ways of cooking, the HACS needs mechanisms for communication between the different devices in the system, and for coordination among the various processes running on such devices.
 The system administrator of the HACS system has the ability to add a new appliance or delete an existing one.
-The system administrator an existing one when it is not used.
+The system administrator has the ability to add a new remote device and configure it with HACS or delete an existing one when it is not used.
 Also the system administrator can create an account for a new user or delete existing account if it is no longer used.

-- Grady Dooch, James Rum Baugh and Ivar Jacobson, "The Unified Modeling Language User Guide," Second Edition, Pearson Education, 2009. - Hans-Erik Eriksson, Magnus Penker, Brian Lyons and David Fado, "UML 2 Toolkit," WILEY-Dreamtech India Pvt.
+- Grady Booch, James Rum Baugh and Ivar Jacobson, "The Unified Modeling Language User Guide," Second Edition, Pearson Education, 2009. - Hans-Erik Eriksson, Magnus Penker, Brian Lyons and David Fado, "UML 2 Toolkit," WILEY-Dreamtech India Pvt.
 Ltd., 2003. - Rajesh Naik and Swapna Kishore, "Software Requirements and Estimation," Tata McGraw Hill, New Delhi, 2001.